 The capital of the South West of England is less than a couple of hours away from London and has a rich maritime history.
 The Old City has kept much of its charm from years gone by, while the city as a whole has gained a reputation for being at the cutting-edge of culture and the arts.
 The Bristol Museum and Art Gallery is a great place to start your visit, or head to M Shed to learn about the history of the city.

 The symbol of the city, Clifton Suspension Bridge, was designed by the great Isambard Kingdom Brunel, as is the SS Great Britain.
-From museums to bars and restaurants, the Harbourside is packed with things to do including At-Bristol, a hands-on science museum that's fantastic fun for all the family.
+From museums to bars and restaurants, the Harbourside is packed with things to do including We The Curious, a hands-on science museum that's fantastic fun for all the family.
 You can also head to Brandon Hill park and climb the steps of Cabot Tower for a stunning view of the city centre.

 Food and drink